molily/molily.de/_posts/2020-11-21-testing-angular.md

 expect(actualPhotos).toEqual(photos);
 ```

-The `expect` call is outside of the `next` callback function to ensure it is definitely called.
+The `expect` call is located outside of the `next` callback function to ensure it is definitely called.
 If the Observable emits no value or a wrong value, the spec fails.

 #### Verify that all requests have been answered